 Uplighting water features can add a beautiful effect that backlights aquatic life.
 There are placed under the waters surface to create a warm lighting effect.

-Using downlighting is a great way to make your garden feel elegant and natural.
+Using tree downlighting is a great way to make your garden feel elegant and natural.
 The lamps are angled so that they hit the ground, not up into the sky like traditional fixtures.
 Lighting below objects instead of above makes it look more realistic; giving off an inviting glow in all directions on clear nights.

 One type of a popular downlighting technique is using base lights.
 Base lights create a very impressive canopy, this is popular with tree downlighting.
 Also, base lights are more effective when you want to maintain a clear view of your yard.
 They eliminate shadowing, although shadowing can at times be part of the aesthetic appeal.